aditi755/AI-article-summarizer/README.md

 # AI Article Summarizer

 ## Overview
 The AI Article Summarizer is a web application built to streamline lengthy articles into concise summaries, improving productivity and efficiency.
-It utilizes React, Tailwind CSS, and the OpenAI API to achieve this functionality.
+It utilizes React, redux-toolkit, Tailwind CSS, and the OpenAI API to achieve this functionality.

 Here is the deployed project: https://ai-article-summarizer-blush.vercel.app/
 ## Features